kraftbj/genesis-enews-extended/readme.txt

 = x.x.x =
 * Add filters for text before and after form.
 * Fixed form name to be valid HTML 4.
+* Use https with Feedburner to prevent mixed content warnings on HTTPS sites.
 * Minor code fix when MailPoet is not present.

 = 1.4.1 =